Tengizo/GSG-Task/README.md

     mvn spring-boot:run

-this command will install Node and npm locally,  build an angular app and copies build  files to resources/static then starts spring-boot server with  url is http://localhost:8080
+this command will install Node and npm locally, build an angular app and copy build  files to resources/static then starts spring-boot server with url http://localhost:8080.

 2.another way to run application is to start api and frontend app separately